ACG Health & Center for Integrative Medicine

 - Perform comprehensive diagnostic evaluations for individuals (primarily children/youth ages 2-21) at risk for a diagnosis of autism, including writing reports and making treatment recommendations.
 This will include being clinically trained in the administration of the ADOS-2, as well as the use of other autism-specific instruments.

-- Assist with training and supervision of Masters’ interns within the department.
+- Assist with training and supervision of Masters’ interns or staff within the department.

-- Participate in all departmental required meetings, supervision, didactics, and trainings as assigned by their supervisor.
+- Participate in all departmental required meetings, supervision, didactic, and trainings as assigned by their supervisor.

 It is expected that the intern will complete this experience with an enhanced degree of specialization in working with children with ASD and their families, as well as gain experience working in a mental health clinic.
 Many prior interns have remained with SPIN after the internship to complete a post-doctoral fellowship year.